 - Have to be eligible to work all over the US (like to travel?).

-- Excellent English language skills (multiple languages an asset) or so cute no one notices you’re working on it.
+- Excellent English language skills (multiple languages an asset) or so funny/cute no one notices you’re working on it.

-- Ability to make lesson plans (cheat sheet).
+- Ability to make lesson plans (cheat sheets).